 The gum tissue is the external support structure of your teeth.
 When you have periodontal disease, this support structure begins to pull away from the teeth so it may appear to you that you have receding gums.
 When the gums pull away, it creates “pockets.”
 These pockets between your teeth and gums trap bacteria causing infection and receding gums.

 When gum disease progresses without treatment or an improved oral hygiene routine, you will lose bone that supports the teeth causing teeth to become loose.
 When bone is lost, and gum tissue is loose, teeth can fall out.
 Learn how sugar can have an enabling factor of inflammation.

 Periodontal Disease Treatment by a Dentist in Lincoln, NE: How is it done?

 Your comfort is our first priority.
 We will begin by administering gentle anesthesia.
-Once you are numb and comfortable, special dental tools will be used to remove the hardened plaque (calculus) and bacteria beneath the gum line.
+Once you are numb and comfortable, specific dental tools will be used to remove the hardened plaque (calculus) and bacteria beneath the gum line.
 Another tool will be used to smooth out the root of the tooth where bacteria and calculus were attached to make it more difficult for more to reattach.
 When this procedure is done, your gums should tighten up around your teeth, getting rid of the bacteria-trapping pockets.

 Unfortunately, gum disease never goes away, but we can keep it stable by doing following things: